tlayers21/ag-data-dashboard/README.md

 The dashboard supports the following countries

 - World (All country data combined)
-- United States (For PSD, for ESR data is from U.S.)
+- United States (For PSD - for ESR data is exclusively from the U.S.)
 - Mexico
 - Japan
 - South Korea